 Still, as candidates and groups in both parties adapt its strategies for online organizing, MoveOn can justly claim a central role in igniting the surge in grassroots activism that is transforming American politics.
 "Regardless of your political convictions, you have to feel like this is a very healthy thing for democracy," Pariser says.
 MoveOn's causes may divide, but Democrats and even many Republicans are increasingly uniting around the bottom-up vision of political change that these ardent activists have helped to revive.

-This article appears in the Sep.
-27, 2008, edition of National Journal.
+This article appears in the September 27, 2008 edition of National Journal Magazine.

 Concise coverage of everything I wish I had hours to read about."